GarethDa/garethda.github.io/projects/proj-3.md

 layout: post
 title: 'Broot Force'
 ---
-Broot Force is a vertical scroller in which you play as a root digging to search for some water to grow a tree.
-The player must try to get as far as they can while avoiding obstacles and staying hydrated.
+Broot Force is a mobile game which incorporates tower defense and resource collection/incremental upgrade components.
+The player takes control of an alien tree which has begun to sprout on planet Earth.
+Their goal is to siphon the Earth of all its resources by reaching the center of the planet with the tree's roots.
+Meanwhile, the player must also defend their tree from the humans who are trying to cut it down.

-Broot Force is a game created in 48 hours for the 2023 Global Game Jam at Ontario Tech University.
+This project started as a result of the 48 hour Global Game Jam, and our team enjoyed the premise enough to continue developing the concept further.

-{% include image.html url="https://kanomisu.itch.io/brootforce" image="projects/proj-3/BF1.png" %}
+{% include image.html url="https://theghastlytuna.itch.io/broot-force" image="projects/proj-3/BF1.png" %}
-{% include image.html url="https://kanomisu.itch.io/brootforce" image="projects/proj-3/BF2.png" %}
+{% include image.html url="https://theghastlytuna.itch.io/broot-force" image="projects/proj-3/BF2.png" %}